CoffeePhreak/MadMath/README.md

 >a local scoreboard in my use case.
 This import also breaks my
 >one import rule, but once a more accurate timer is incorporated
 >its related code will be removed.

+I'm proud to have been able to put this together myself, and to be releasing it as a free and open source project.
+Contrarily I do accept coffee donations, but even if I don't receive a cent I'll happily maintain and improve this program in perpetuity as time permits.
+It's like helping an old friend that once helped me.
+I just hope it might help you too.

+CashApp: $CoffeePhreak

+Fellow Brave users can also drop me BAT

+My PB for addition/easy is 62 with 1 missed, set 12/25/2023

 ### SOUND CREDITS
 [correct](freesound.org/people/nicholasdaryl/sounds/563355)